 Best Time to Fly to Colombia

-The weather is relatively good throughout the year so planning ahead can save money on Colombia flights and accommodations, and you're likely to find warm temperatures.
+The weather is pretty good throughout the year so traveling at off-peak season – during the months of June to August, can save money on prices and should still find warm temperatures.

 Getting around Colombia

-Domestic Colombia flights are the most convenient and also the safest way to get around the country.
-There are services from a number of airlines; the biggest two are Avianca and SAM.
+Domestic flights are the most convenient and also the safest way to get around the country.
 Colombia has one of the best developed airline networks of all South American countries.